 Zealand Pharma (DEN)

-Zealand Pharma A/S is a biotechnology company focused on the discovery, design and development of innovative peptide-based medicines.
-Zealand has a portfolio of medicines and product candidates under licence collaborations with Sanofi, Boehringer Ingelheim and Helsinn, and a pipeline of product candidates that primarily target specialty diseases with significant unmet needs.
+Zealand Pharma A/S (Nasdaq: ZEAL) is a biotechnology company focused on the discovery, design and development of innovative peptide-based medicines.
+Zealand has a portfolio of medicines and product candidates under license collaborations with Sanofi and Boehringer Ingelheim and a pipeline of internal product candidates focusing on specialty gastrointestinal and metabolic diseases.